40PAI/Waridu_sistema_CRM/replit.md

   - Full CRUD operations with validation and error handling
   - Seamless project integration from client pages and detail modal
   - Fixed schema alignment between frontend and database
+- ✅ **Enhanced Project Form Mapping & Employee Integration**:
+  - Updated NewProjectForm interface with projectName field (was fullName)
+  - Added responsável field to UI schema (ignored in database mapping)
+  - Implemented getComercialEmployeeOptions() utility for filtering employees by role="Comercial"
+  - Enhanced formToEventsInsert() with proper field mapping and warnings about non-existent database fields
+  - Added comprehensive validation for nextActionTime and responsável fields (UI-only, not in DDL)
+  - Achieved 51/51 test coverage with all mapping scenarios including employee filtering

 ## Project Architecture